 "We know that there's always room for improvement, and we will do an after action review to assess where we have opportunities to improve, because we never want to rest on our laurels and we never want to be satisfied," Kenney said during the December 20 press conference.

-Denver7 reached out to Xcel and the Colorado Public Utilities Commission for a response to the City of Golden's demands.
-We are waiting to hear back and will update this article with their responses.
+Denver7 also reached out to the Colorado Public Utilities Commission for a response to the City of Golden's demands.
+We are waiting to hear back and will update this article with any response.

 In an interview on December 20, the owner of Woody's Pizza in downtown Golden said he understands the need for safety measures during dangerous weather conditions, but said they should not come at the expense of small businesses.